 29. Butterfly

-There are over 18,500 species of butterflies!
-They live on every continent except Antarctica.
-They primarily eat nectar from flowers and some only eat from one kind of flower!
-Many are endangered due to climate change.
+It’s fascinating to know that there are over 18,500 species of butterflies!
+These beautiful creatures live on every continent except Antarctica.
+They primarily eat nectar from flowers and some are even so picky that they’ll only eat from one kind of flower!

 Learn More: Rainforest Alliance